Full name: Siobhán Ní Dhuinnín

 To make connections, to challenge, to provide hope, to allow for expression and relief, to shift perspective, to open minds and bodies, to resist.

 Why are you a part of MagiC Carpets?

 I initially became a part of MagiC Carpets because Georgie Scott’s proposal felt very considered and it really resonated with my work.
 I was excited at the opportunity to go to an unknown place, meet new people and make work.
 Now I feel I am a part of a broad network of artists, curators and friends who have challenged, supported and often participated in my process.
 My experience with MagiC Carpets has allowed me to engage deeply with my work and with a community of people in Folkestone and beyond, raising exciting questions and encouraging me to think outside the box.

-The final project included a sensory movement walk, a short dance film and an experiential field journal, all centred around Folkestone Warren.
-For the walk I led people through a series of explorations along the shoreline of Folkestone Warren opening the senses to this beautiful place.
-Along the way I shared memories, myths and gems of knowledge that I gathered through walking and conversing with local people during my time in Folkestone.
+The final project included a sensory movement walk, a short dance film and an experiential field journal, all centered around Folkestone Warren.
+For the walk, I led people through a series of explorations along the shoreline of Folkestone Warren opening the senses to this beautiful place.
+Along the way, I shared memories, myths and gems of knowledge that I gathered through walking and conversing with local people during my time in Folkestone.

 The people who came on the walk were given their own field journal to take with them for future use.
 This included different quotes from local people and explorations that they could do whenever they visited the Warren encouraging them to deepen or alter their connection to this place.

 Afterwards, we gathered together with local food and drink to share our stories and experiences of this shoreline and discuss the process of making work that is connected to place.
 This was accompanied by a screening of Slowly Moving Seaward a short dance film I made with Gemma Riggs and shown in a shipping container on the Harbour Arm in Folkestone.

 The film was also shown at SALT Festival of the Sea and Environment 2018 alongside a dance workshop on the beach.